Water features can add another dimension to a cottage style garden.

 While spring is the best time for cottage gardens, it is the gardening itself that is the year-round joy of a cottage garden.
-They do need more maintenance – though we prefer to call it care – but the rewards are tremendous.
-(We’d argue that a lawn needs more care than a cottage-style garden!)
+They do need more maintenance – though I prefer to call it care – but the rewards are tremendous.
+(I’d argue that a lawn needs more care than a cottage-style garden!)

 A traditional English cottage garden usually spills over on to paths, adding to its riotous ambience, and there are few dividing lines within the garden beds.
 If you’re prepared for the work, a cottage garden can also be very neat.
 And there’s no reason why a cottage garden can’t include a natural water feature like a pond, waterfall, pondless stream or even a dry creek bed.

 Plants that often feature in these gardens include various bulbs, daisies, alyssum, salvias and other Mediterranean plants such as rosemary and lavender.

 It comes down to personal preference but, whatever your choice, a cottage garden is bright, colourful and fun!
 Because there are so many plants and varieties in your garden, you can happily try new plants in different spots without impacting the overall presentation.